yhbarve/portfolio-v2/blogs/nextjs-and-md.md

 ---
 title: "Getting Started with Next.js and Markdown"
-date: "2025-08-10"
+date: "2025-08-15"
 summary: "A comprehensive guide to writing, rendering, and styling Markdown content in a Next.js project, complete with examples, best practices, and advanced formatting."
-tags: ["nextjs", "markdown", "contentlayer", "static-sites", "tailwindcss"]
+tags:
+  [
+    "nextjs",
+    "markdown",
+    "contentlayer",
+    "tailwindcss",
+    "mdx",
+    "static-site-generation",
+    "frontend-development",
+    "blog-development",
+    "web-development",
+  ]
 published: true
 author: "Yash Barve"
 source: "None"
 ---

 ## Introduction

+For my very first technical breakdown, I thought it would be nice to share how I added the **Writings** section to my website.
+In other words, this post is about how you’re able to read this post.

 Markdown is one of the most developer-friendly ways to write content.
 It's lightweight, easy to read in raw form, and can be rendered beautifully in a web application.
+I also chose this option because I wanted to actually experience setting up a personal blog without relying on a 3rd party service like Notion or Substack.

 In this extensive guide, we will explore: